 Expanding Table identifiers

-Tables are always registered with a 3 part identifier consisting of catalog, database, and
+Tables are always registered with a 3-part identifier consisting of catalog, database, and table name.

 Additionally all SQL reserved keywords must be escaped.